isaac-sim/IsaacLab/docs/source/features/ray.rst

   long as the base image has already been built as in the container guide
 - A Kubernetes setup with available NVIDIA RTX (likely ``l4`` or ``l40``) GPU-passthrough node-pool resources, that has access to your container registry/storage bucket and has the Ray operator enabled with correct IAM permissions.
-This can be easily achieved with services such as Google GKE Autopilot or AWS EKS Fargate, provided that your account or organization has been granted a GPU-budget.
+This can be easily achieved with services such as Google GKE or AWS EKS, provided that your account or organization has been granted a GPU-budget.
+It is recommended to use manual kubernetes services as opposed to "autopilot" services for cost-effective experimentation as this way clusters can be completely shut down when not in use, although this may installing the `Nvidia GPU Operator <https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/google-gke.html>`_
 - A ``kuberay.yaml.ninja`` file that describes how to allocate resources (already included for Google Cloud)
 - A storage bucket to dump experiment logs/checkpoints to, that the cluster has ``read/write`` access to.